Amos-Chen98/drone_simple_nav/README.md

 **How it works:**

-1. One ROS node reads a local point cloud file and streams the point cloud through a ROS topic of type [sensor_msgs/PointCloud2](https://docs.ros.org/en/jade/api/sensor_msgs/html/msg/PointCloud2.html).
-Collision check is performed using the point cloud.
-2. The planner uses A* to generate a collision-free path.
+1. The planner uses A* to generate a collision-free path.
 Then a simple trajectory of constant speed is generated from the path.
-3. Real-time position and velocity commands are derived from the trajectory and used for visualization.
+2. Real-time position and velocity commands are derived from the trajectory and used for visualization.
 The commands follow the data structure defined in [mavros_msgs/PositionTarget](https://docs.ros.org/en/jade/api/mavros_msgs/html/msg/PositionTarget.html).

 ## **Installation**